Thursday, December 3, 2009

 Why Bells??

 Bells announce the coming or arrival of an event, activity, or occasion.
 They toll for good times.
 They toll for bad times.
 They ring out warnings.
 Bells herald in the New Year.
 Bells are rung to announce the union of a man and a woman.
-They are rung during Christmas to announce the arrival of the season, to proclaim the birth of Christ.
+They are rung during Christmas to announce the arrival of the season, to proclaim the

 From these ancient roots, the ringing of bells began to be used in the Christian Christmas season.
 The soft, cheerful tones blended well and enhanced the sounds of the season.
 Today, they play an important, traditional role during the holiday.